-Below you will find Investment Grade issues of Preferred Stocks and Exchange Traded Debt Issues.
+Below you will find Investment Grade issues of Preferred Stocks.
 We cover only ratings from S&P and Moodys.
 Some issues are investment grade rated by only one rating agency while some are investment grade rated by both agencies.

 As with all of our charts we cover only $10, $25 and a few $50 issues.
 We do not follow $100 issues at this time as generally they trade with little to no volume.